Updated: March 17, 2023

 Regularly monitor how your investments are doing, at least do it once every quarter.
-Personally, I do mine once a month.
-It’s up to you, just don’t do too often like everyday because that will be counterproductive already.
+I do mine once a month if the market is volatile, and quarterly if everything is just steady.
+But it’s up to you, just don’t do it too often, like every day because that will be counterproductive already.

-The reason why you need to know how your investments are performing is because you want to make sure that you’re still on course to achieving your objectives.
+The reason why you need to know how your investments are performing is that you want to make sure that you’re still on course to achieving your objectives.

 There are no strict rules here actually.
 I suggest that you just do whatever feels objectively right.
 Do the computations and adjust your portfolio accordingly.

 Once you get yourself started in investing, you’ll see that your financial knowledge will dramatically increase.
-Soon, you’ll be more savvy in your investment decisions and see better opportunities for your money.
+Soon, you’ll be savvier in your investment decisions and see better opportunities for your money.

 The secret is again, to start investing now.